 Future Ready Fuel campaign

 The threat posed by the climate crisis means we must take action to reduce our carbon emissions.
 This means the way we heat our homes must change for crucial climate change targets to be met.
-The UK government has set a target to achieve net zero emissions by 2050 and, in 2021, proposed that the installation of fossil fuel heating should be phased out in existing homes and businesses off the gas grid from 2026 and 2024 respectively.
+The UK government has set a target to achieve net zero emissions by 2050 and initially proposed that the installation of fossil fuel heating should be phased out in existing homes and businesses off the gas grid from 2026 and 2024 respectively.

-There was significant opposition to these proposals and, in September 2023, the Prime Minister announced that the plans would be postponed until 2035, the same date proposed for gas heating.
-This was an important victory for those who campaigned for a fairer outcome for the households and businesses affected, and OFTEC welcomed the application of fairness across society.
+There was significant opposition to these proposals and, in September 2023, the then Prime Minister, Rishi Sunak, announced that the plans would be postponed until 2035, the same date proposed for gas heating.
+More recently, in 2024, the Labour government stated that it intends to scrap the 2035 deadlines completely.
+This represents an important victory for those who campaigned for a fairer outcome for the households and businesses affected, and OFTEC welcomed these changes.

-These two measures would bring the price of reduced carbon fuel down to a similar level to current heating oil prices and, most importantly, would cost the Treasury nothing to implement.
+These two measures would enable the roll out of HVO to begin and, most importantly, would cost the Treasury nothing to implement.
 The changes would result in an immediate and very significant carbon saving for all those currently using heating oil and would help to ensure that existing carbon reduction budgets are achieved.

 Government support for HVO would provide an easily adopted solution for hard to treat off-gas grid buildings and would also be a positive step on a pathway to even greater carbon reductions over the next two decades.